AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 <p>
 <em>
-This post is divided in two parts<br>
+This post is divided into two parts<br>
 - <strong>`vllm serve` walkthrough</strong> is a step-by-step walk through the code of vLLM from the command execution to the core components<br>
 - <strong>Understanding vLLM optimizations</strong> is an in-depth explanation of the theory behind the optimizations of vLLM<br>
-The parts are largely independant
+The parts are largely independent
 </em>
 </p>